byui-cse/itm300-course/source/module-07/project-lab.md

 ## Product Objective

-For this lab we'll handle requests to show all data for the technicians.
+For this lab we'll build and integrate an API to handle data securely for the technicians.

 ## Instructions